 Thousands of union members are going to work each day on projects made possible by the investment of union pension funds.

-Neil Hall, President, Colorado State B.C.T.C.
+A. Neil Hall, Business Manager, Colorado State B.C.T.C.

 It is a two win situation—unions are getting money back in our fund while also putting people back to work where they’ve been out of work for quite some time.